hunttis/visionbot/README.md

 # Installation
 - clone the repo
-- create api.key file under project root
-- insert your google vision API server key
+- create api.key file under project root and insert your google vision API server key

+# Running
+- node index.js should do the trick

 # Configuration
 - TBD

-# Running the bot
-- node index.js